SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 |----------------|---------------|---------|-------------|------------|------------|
 |main identifier | dct:identifier| Literal | 0..1        | The main identifier for the Dataset | the value is assigned by the owner/publisher of the Dataset |

-If the _main identifier_ has a value, the full description is also part of the identifiers (adms:identifier).

-*Harvesting guidelines*

-When the services on a catalogue (like search, UI representation, statistics, ...) require identifiers in a coherent and consistent representation (e.g. a uuid), then the harvesting process will add these identifiers as part of the adms:identifier property.
-This enrichment is also shared with the catalogue network.

-## Editorial note
+It is strongly recommended that owners and the orinal publishers of the datasets consider the use persistent identifiers for this.

+_CHANGELOG_
+- usage note change: "This property contains the main identifier for the Dataset, e.g. the URI or other unique identifier in the context of the Catalogue." -> "the value is assigned by the owner/publisher of the Dataset"
+- max cardinality: n -> 1

+_Editorial note_

-During the WG, the WG was presented with two possible interpretations for dct:identifier.
+During the WG, the WG was presented with two possible interpretations for `dct:identifier`.
 The proposal in this document has been built on top of the chosen interpretation.

+## Benefits applied to the usecases

+### application use case 1
+To detect that two datasets are the same one can rely on an assessment of `adms:identifier`.
+If they contain the same identifier with the same metadata, then they can be considered the same.
+Merging, metadata value priority selection, etc. can be based on a simple trusted basis.

+Note that this will not exclude the existence of similar (or equal) datasets in the catalogue network have complete disjoint identifiers.
+Resolving this situation involves reaching out to the dataset owner.

+### application use case 2
+As harvesters propagate all dataset identifiers (the ones received from the source, plus those assigned by themselves) in adms:identifier, the case when a dataset is reaching a harvester catalogue via two routes is simpler to handle.

+Similar like in application use case 1, it is sufficient to assess `adms:identifier`, to find coïnciding datasets.

+Observe that now none of the above use cases solutions must rely on `dct:identifier`.
+Nor it relies on an enforcement of a specific identifier representation.
+It relies on sharing detailed metadata in the catalogue network.

 ## Example scenarios

+This section illustrates the above guidelines.

 Catalogue source 1: `ex:cat1`